Distortion Resilience for Goal-Oriented Semantic Communication: System Model and Fundamentals

-where $B_u$ denotes the bandwidth allocated to user $u$, $P_u$ is the transmit power of user $u$, and $N_0$ is the noise power spectral density.
-Additionally, $h_u=r_u d_u^{-2}$ represents the channel gain between user $u$ and the BS, where $d_u$ is the distance between user $u$ and the BS, and $r_u$ is the Rayleigh fading parameter.
+where $B_u, P_u$ denote the bandwidth and transmit power of user $u$, respectively. $N_0$ is the noise power spectral density. $h_u=r_u d_u^{-2}$ represents the channel gain, where $d_u, r_u$ are the distance and Rayleigh fading parameter between user $u$ and the BS, respectively.